awwaiid/thelackthereof/content/Community vs Content.md

 <Sunir> which is why you need the community to decode the text; it's not very clear to outside observers.

-<Sunir> trust me, most pepole don't understand what we write
+<Sunir> trust me, most people don't understand what we write

 <Sunir> ok, onto your question

-<Sunir> Coyplefting doesn't stop people from accessing the text.
+<Sunir> Copylefting doesn't stop people from accessing the text.

 <awwaiid> I see.
 So by the time they understand the wiki they are basically part of the community, sharing the common language